Minor Young And The Restless Characters Who Stole The ShowPublished on February 12, 2020. Updated May 19, 2022

 12. Paul Williams (Doug Davidson)

 While Y&R fans don’t get to see Paul as much as they used to (or would like to), it’s still an incredible thing to see Williams within Genoa City storylines to this very day.
-With a tenure on the show that lasts decades upon decades at this point, Paul continues to steal the show with his humor, intelligence, investigation savvy, and smarts.
+With a tenure on the show that lasted decades upon decades, Paul often stole the show with his humor, intelligence and investigative savvy.
+But will we ever see him again?

 11. Patty Williams (Stacy Haiduk)